johnwalicki/visual-recognition-coffee-donuts/Coffee-Workshop.md

 <div style="page-break-after: always;"></div>

 - Watson Studio will spin for a few seconds while **Preparing Watson Studio** project.
-New instances of Watson Visual Recognition and Cloud Object Storage will be created.
+A new instance Cloud Object Storage will be created.

 ![Watson Studio Select Region screenshot](screenshots/WatsonStudio-PrepareProject-COS.png)